Skip to Main Content Skip Table of Content

 Data studio shows the highest Matric values by debug target for CLS

-1. The web vitals JS I was using didn’t support Time To First Byte (TTFB), First Contentful Paint (FCP), and Interaction Next Paint (INP) metrics.
+Previously, I used web vitals libraries that lacked support for crucial metrics like Time To First Byte (TTFB), First Contentful Paint (FCP), and Interaction Next Paint (INP).
+This limited my ability to gain a comprehensive picture of user experience.

 Cloudflare’s Browser Insights